 Instructions on how to create multiple-choice quizzes.
 Questions and answers can be in words and/or images, with an audio recording for each.
 Sound effects for right and wrong answers can be specified.
 Explanations in text and audio can be given after a user taps on an answer.
 There is also a French version of this document.

 12. Creating Slideshow Videos –

 Instructions on how to create slideshow videos.
 These are videos created using a set of still images together with audio files from a Scripture App Builder project.
 While the audio plays, the images will pan and/or zoom.
 Subtitles will be generated from the text in the app.

 Slideshow Video Templates

 Sets of Bible slideshow video templates for use with Scripture App Builder’s ‘Create Slideshow Videos’ tool can be found on the International Media Services website.

 Find a growing number of tutorial videos on the Language Technology Vimeo channel.
 They include step-by-step instructions on installing Scripture App Builder and accompanying software, building a Scripture App and previewing your app on your computer.

 These software development kits are a necessary part of Scripture App Builder and will need to be installed in order to build the Android apps.
-These links take you to pages that have both the installation and help files.

 Audio Tools and Resources